imperugo/imperugo.github.io/_drafts/2014-06-09-top-framework-for-net-web-developers.markdown

 ######Website: *[http://redis.io/](http://redis.io/)*<br/>
 ######Source code: *[https://github.com/antirez/redis](https://github.com/antirez/redis)*<br/>

 Redis is an open source caching Framework that offers an advanced Dictionary (key/value) storage.
 Recently it's available (as preview) also on Windows Azure ([here](http://azure.microsoft.com/blog/2014/06/05/mvc-movie-app-with-azure-redis-cache-in-15-minutes/) a good article explains how to use redis with MVC and Azure).
 The most interesting thing about that is absolutely the performance.
 He's really really fast and also available on distributed infrastructures.
-If you go in a multi-server application probably is the best soltuion.
+If you go in a multi-server application probably is the best solution.

 <br/>